 Although weight management relies on reduction of caloric intake while increasing exercise, most weight loss programs will fail without proper communication and client education.

-- Understand and agree that the bird is overweight*
+- Understands and agrees the bird is overweight*

 - Is willing and able to address the problem

 *Even when veterinarians believe their client understands that their pet is overweight, a recent survey found that a discrepancy persisted between a dog owner’s perception of pet weight and the veterinarian’s evaluation of body condition score (White 2011).
 Imagine how much more difficult it is for bird owners to accept that their pets are overweight.
 After all one can rarely look at a bird from a distance and appreciate its body condition.

 Use LafeberVet’s Nutritional Assessment Form to carefully question the owner about their pet and household and to identify potential obstacles to weight loss.
 Client answers will allow you tailor the weight loss program to your individual patient.
 For instance, owners that spend large amounts of time at home with the pet seem particularly likely to provide excess food or treats (Buffington 2004).
 The approach to this pet’s weight loss must differ from the pet owned by a busy client frequently away from the home.
 Be sure to determine who is the primary caretaker, since they will provide the most accurate information.
 If this individual is not available, send the dietary history form home.
 A pet food diary can also prove helpful.
 Dry foods should ideally be measured with an 8-fl oz measuring cup or gram scale (Michel 2012).

 Tips for successful communication during the dietary history

 - Ask open-ended questions that do not require yes or no answers (e.g. tell me about…, describe for me…)

 - Use body language to demonstrate active listening (e.g. face client squarely, smile, make eye contact, nod head while listening, leave arms unfolded and palms open, lean forward towards client)